PTsolvers/FastIce.jl/GeoData/README.md

 <img src="docs/images/fig_Rhone.png" alt="Rhone glacier data" width="600">

+Contains also helper functions to extract [BedMachine Greenland and Antarctica data](https://sites.uci.edu/morlighem/dataproducts/) in order to process related elevation data.

 ## Workflow
 ### Geometry selection
 First run the [geometry_selection.jl](geometry_selection.jl) script to extract, for a given glacier outline, the following data which will be saved as GeoTif (`.tif`):